triyuga/realestate/RENTAL_PROPERTY_INVESTING_BOOK_NOTES.md

 Appreciation is an increase of the value of an asset over time.

-2 kinds of appreciation in RealEstate
+2 kinds of appreciation in Real Estate:
 1. **Natural** - natural tendency for prices to rise over time.
 Causitive factors including inflation, scarcity, greed.
-When house parents bought 40 years ago sells for 10x, that is natural appreciation.
+When the house your parents bought 40 years ago sells for 10x, that is natural appreciation.
 2. **Forced** - Improving a property to increase value.
 Examples:
-    * turning 2 bedroom into 3 bedroom is an example of forced appreciation
+    * turning 2 bedroom into 3 a bedroom
     * adding a second bathroom
     * increasing profit potential

-House flipping capitalizes on only one of the wealth generation sources; Forced appreciation.
+House flipping capitalizes on only one of the wealth generation sources - forced appreciation.

 Relying on apprecation to make a profit only is risky.
 Rather, view it as icing on the cake.

-Investing in a location where appreciation is likely is a good idea, but don't recommend investing in a bad or marginal deal in the hopes that appreaction will bail you out.
-This is speculation.
+Investing in a location where appreciation is likely is a good idea, but do not invest in a bad or marginal deal in the hopes that appreaction will bail you out.
+That is speculation.

-**Your deal analysis should not ASSUME it**
+**Your deal analysis should not ASSUME appreciation!**

 Treat appreciation for what it is: a possible reward for a investment done right.